The Undertones: Disbandment

 In April 1983, the Undertones embarked on their 'UK Sin of Pride tour' to promote their latest album.
 By this stage in their career, the band were acutely aware of the pressure they were under from EMI, who were unhappy with the lack of chart success of much of the material the band had released since the release of their Positive Touch LP.
-In addition, internal tensions between various members of the band, in particular between Feargal Sharkey and John O'Neill, had deteriorated significantly.
+In addition, relations between various members of the band, in particular between Feargal Sharkey and John O'Neill, had deteriorated significantly.
 These factors led to Sharkey announcing his intentions to leave the Undertones during the 'European Tour 1983', which the group performed in May of that year.

 To fulfill agreed commitments, the Undertones remained together for a further two months, performing several gigs across continental Europe before disbanding in mid-1983, with their final concert being played at Punchestown Racecourse in County Kildare in Ireland on 17 July.

 Subsequent careers

 Following the disbandment of the Undertones in 1983, Feargal Sharkey was invited by Vince Clarke and Eric Radcliffe of the synthpop duet The Assembly to provide lead vocals on the single "Never Never", which was released by The Assembly in November 1983 and peaked at number 4 in the UK charts.
 Sharkey was never officially a member of The Assembly and his vocal contribution to "Never Never" proved to be Sharkey's only recording with the band, who would only issue this one single before folding.

-Sharkey subsequently embarked upon a brief, but commercially successful solo career in the mid 1980s to early 1990s.
+Sharkey subsequently embarked upon a brief, but commercially successful solo career in the mid-1980s to early 1990s.

 Two of the other band members, John O'Neill and Damian O'Neill, formed That Petrol Emotion in 1984.
 That Petrol Emotion released a total of fifteen singles and six albums between 1985 and 1994.

 In the 1990s John O'Neill formed a trip hop group called Rare under the stage name Seán Ó'Néill with vocalist Mary Gallagher.
 They only had one notable chart appearance and disbanded shortly after the release of their only album in 1998.